protella/chatgpt-bots/README.md

 # ChatGPT Bots
 Python based ChatGPT bot integrations

-## `Notice - Focusing on Slackbot over Discord and CLI for now.`
+## `Notice - Discord client updated with some Slack client features and general roadmap plans...`
-The Discord client is a little behind as I've spent the majority of time working on the Slack version.
-It should still work, but it's missing a lot of the functionality included in the Slack version.
-The CLI version is very basic as it's only text based.
-All clients have basic threading support, though individual thread histories are only supported in the Slack client for now.
+I finally got around to updating the Discord client to have a few of the basic features of the Slack client.
+Due to the Asyncio architecture of the Discord Python framework, things work a bit differently and I had to come up with some creative ways to deal with the event loop and blocking issues from the OpenAI requests.
+I'm holding off on major new features for the Slack client until the big new GPT-4o features come online.

 ## Description
 ChatBot Integrations for Slack, Discord, and the CLI using Python and OpenAPI's ChatGPT platform.
 This bot is designed around GPT4 and supports GPT4 Vision and Dalle-3.

-## *New Features!*
-The Slackbot now allows iteration on Dalle-3 images and will also determine if image creation is the appropriate action by using NLP.
+The Slackbot allows iteration on Dalle-3 images and will also determine if image creation is the appropriate action by using NLP.
 Talk to it just like you would with the ChatGPT website.
 Upload (multiple) images and have discussions or conduct analysis on them all in a single conversation (Slack Thread).
+The Discord client is still under development.
+The CLI client is for basic testing only.

-***Dev Note:*** I've tested this version for a month or two now and I've had very good success with using NLP to determine whether an image request is intended without explicitly asking for one.
+***Dev Note:*** I've had very good success with using NLP to determine whether an image request is intended without explicitly asking for one.
 I was hesitant to merge this branch into master as it added an entirely new api request for the image gen check as well as a third for generating a behind-the-scenes image prompt that includes the previous conversation history as part of its context (this is how you can iterate on an image).
 These additional api requests added a bit more latency than felt acceptable, but this has been remedied by OpenAI's launch of the new `GPT-4o` model which is twice as fast (and 50% cheaper!).

 ## Getting Started